-The presence of such an international mix of institutions, a high quality and rigorous education system, and a nation that believes in investing in education, will together offer students here and all over the world, an enriching and fulfilling learning journey.
+The presence an international mix of institutions, a high quality and rigorous education system, and a nation that believes in investing in education, together they offer international students here an enriching and fulfilling learning journey.

-The nation's rich multicultural heritage is highlighted through the various ethnic groups (Chinese, Malays, Indians, Eurasians) living together harmoniously who have gradually acquired a distinct identity as Singaporeans whilst still maintaining each race's traditional practices, customs and festivals.
+Singapore's rich multicultural heritage is highlighted through the various ethnic groups (Chinese, Malays, Indians and Eurasians) living together harmoniously.
+These groups have gradually acquired a distinct identity as Singaporeans while maintaining each race's traditional practices, customs and festivals.
 In addition, with more than 100,000 professional expatriates living and working in Singapore, they too bring their unique cultures and perspectives, adding colour and vibrancy to cosmopolitan Singapore.

-Singapore is well connected via sea, air and telecommunications to all parts of the world.
+Singapore is well connected via sea, air, land and telecommunications to all parts of the world.
 Singapore Changi Airport serves more than 80 airlines which fly to over 190 cities and has for many consecutive years been nominated as the best airport in the world.
-Singapore is also probably the most wired country in Asia, with an Internet penetration rate of 76%.
-Housing ownership is encouraged by the government to give citizens an asset in the country.
-About 85% of Singaporeans are living in government-built housing.
+Singapore is also probably the most connected country in Asia, with Internet penetration rate of 76%.
+Housing ownership is encouraged by the Singapore Government to give citizens an asset in the country.
+About 85% of Singaporeans live in Government-built vertical housing.

 Singapore Laws and You